 SCOTTISH ISLAND ADVENTURES

-North Ron and Orkney in early autumn.
+North Ronaldsay and Orkney in early autumn for Birders.

 Expect a wide variation in weather conditions, which can be wild and unpredictable.
 Sunshine, rain and strong winds are all possible, and you will probably experience a bit of everything.
 Biting insects are possible but it is the end of the season.
 Please bring waterproof walking boots or shoes, waterproof clothing and a small rucksack.
 Hat and gloves are essential!
 The holiday will be run at a relaxed pace, with fabulous birdwatching in a spectacular setting!
 There will be optional short to moderate (3 mile) walks some days, over uneven, rocky and at times boggy ground.
 Please note that planned excursions are on mostly good ground, though rare birds are often found in inconvenient locations that may require climbing stiles and gates, or walks over more challenging ground.
 All of these excursions are of course optional!